HomeCredit CardsChase Credit CardsComparing the three IHG Rewards credit cards (2024)

-There are currently three credit cards linked to the IHG One Rewards program and in this article you’ll find a comparison of the annual fees, the earning rates, and the key benefits that these cards offer in what is (hopefully) an easily digestible format to make it easier to see which card (if any) will work best for you.
+There are currently three credit cards linked to the IHG One Rewards program and in this article you’ll find a comparison of the annual fees, the earning rates, and the key benefits that these cards offer in what is (hopefully) an easily digestible format to make it easier to see which card would work best for you.

 The three IHG Rewards credit cards